Short answer

 The most useful workflow is simple: paste one difficult sentence, study the translation and grammar, save two phrases, listen to the audio, then reread the sentence without English.

-Try it in the AI French translator or use the Chrome extension when studying French pages online.
+Try it with personalized AI French learning for Canada, start from your level and interests, or use the Chrome extension when studying French pages online.

 Common mistakes to avoid